 • Understand, interpret and apply critical theories about culture and cultural products.

-• Develop and refine important skills such as critical thinking and close analysis.
+• Demonstrate and refine important skills in critical thinking and close analysis.

-• Learn to articulate complex ideas and interpretations through both written and verbal communication.
+• Evaluate, apply and articulate complex ideas and interpretations through both written and verbal communication.

-• Develop creative and flexible thinking and problem solving skills as they learn to integrate different interpretative approaches and disciplines into a focused program of study.
+• Demonstrate creative and flexible thinking and problem solving skills, formulate original interpretations and integrate different interpretative approaches and disciplines into a focused program of study.